Are you looking for a Nixa chiropractor to help with your back pain?

 The facet joints on the back side of each spinal bone are made to interlock and move.
 Pain is a sign that these are not moving properly and are pushing on the nerves.

 This may also involve the discs between the spinal bones.
 If trauma causes the soft material in the middle of the disc to bulge, it puts pressure on the nearby nerves.
+Many refer to this as a "pinched nerve".

 The nerves then send a signal to the brain in the form of pain, letting the brain know that something is amiss.